-OVERVIEW: This Bay Area funder supports causes for vulnerable children and youth related to education, arts and health.
+OVERVIEW: The Milagro Foundation is a Bay Area funder that supports causes for vulnerable children and youth related to education and health.

-IP TAKE: The best opportunities for Milagro funding in the Bay Area is in the field of education.
-Organizations that assist youth with college access and serve impoverished communities in the Bay Area typically see Milagro’s support.
+IP TAKE: The best opportunities for Milagro funding in the Bay Area are in the field of education.
+Organizations that assist youth with college access and serve impoverished communities in the Bay Area see Milagro’s support.

-PROFILE: The Milagro Foundation was established by Carlos Santana and his family in 1998 to support programs for underrepresented and vulnerable children and youth.
+PROFILE: Established in 1998, the Milagro Foundation is the foundation of Carlos Santana and his family.
+Santana’s goal is to support programs for underrepresented and vulnerable children and youth.
 Milagro means “miracle” in Spanish, and the foundation gets its funds from concert ticket donations, Santana-licensed products, and donations from philanthropic partners and individual donors.
 With goals of supporting children and youth, the foundation’s two current initiatives are education and health.

 The foundation especially focuses on organizations that work with kids at risk for poor health, illiteracy, and who have insufficient educational and cultural opportunities.
 Priority is given to programs that work with children for two or more years and that show collaboration among multiple agencies.
 The Milagro Foundation’s educational funding is focused on college access, closing the achievement gap, and breaking the cycle of poverty.
 Meanwhile, the health program is focused on mental health, addiction support, and disease eradication.
 The foundation used to support artistic efforts but is not funding new arts causes at this time.